sericksoneb/eb_dbt_demo/README.md

       #Ctrl+X to exit, press 'Y' to save changes
       source .bashrc                      	    #reload your .bashrc file so the aliases work
       ```

 	### PowerShell

 	```PowerShell
 	py -m venv dbt-env                          #Create a Virtual Environment for DBT called "dbt-env" .\\dbt-env\Scripts\activate                 #Activate the virtual environment
 	pip install dbt                             #Install DBT
 	dbt deps                                    #Install dbt_utils (used in most dbt scripts)
 	```
+	If you get an error running `dbt deps`, check out the [troubleshooting](#troubleshooting) section

 3. Connect to Snowflake
     - Once dbt is installed, you will need to create a profiles file (first check to see if one was created automatically) that will establish a connection to Snowflake.
     - Open a blank notepad and paste the code below.
 Search "DBT Demo" in LastPass for the login credentials.
     ```
     eb-dbt-demo: